-Make sure it’s in an area or use pots that haven’t had commercial chemical laden fertilizer applied in at least the last 2 years.
+Make sure it’s in an area that is free of commercial chemical laden fertilizer.
+An area where it hasn’t been applied in at least the last 2 years.
 Some say three but I’m sure two will be fine.
-Butterflies just like bees are so susceptible to poising, it’s causing a lot of problems for their survival.
+Butterflies just like bees are very susceptible to poising, it’s causing a lot of problems for their survival.

-You also have to bait them with yummy food!
-Common and easy perennials (they come back year after year, MY FAVORITE PLANT!) are Cone Flowers, Black-eye Susan’s, Zinnia, Shasta Daisies, Lantana, and Day Lilies.
+You have to bait them with yummy food!
+Common and easy perennials plants (they come back year after year, MY FAVORITE PLANT!) are Cone Flowers, Black-eye Susan’s, Zinnia, Shasta Daisies, Lantana, and Day Lilies.

-You can pick any and all of these up at your local plant nursery, mail order sites like Spring Hill Nursery, or your local spring herb festivals.
-The latter is my favorite because you’re supporting local growers and contributing to small business success; I usually end up buying from all three sectors.
-Keep in mind butterflies like a fun, colorful spot to hang out in, vibrant vivid colors like orange, red, purple, and yellow as the decor is sure to attract them.
-And as you can probably deduce from the pics above they prefer flat, broad leafed shaped plants that give them a really easy sweet landing spot to gulp up the yummy sweet nectar.
+You can also pick any and all of these up at your local plant nursery, mail order sites like Spring Hill Nursery, or your local spring herb festivals.
+The latter is my favorite because you’re supporting local growers and contributing to small business success.

-Swamp MW displays muted, pinkish cluster flowers and just like the name suggests requires damp areas.
+Swamp Milkweed displays muted, pinkish cluster flowers and just like the name suggests requires damp areas.
 Growing this variety would be fun around a water garden or pond.

-Common MW looks a lot like the swamp variety but is extremely invasive and very drought resistant.
+Common Milkweed looks a lot like the swamp variety but is extremely invasive and very drought resistant.
 This is the type that you see in rural country fields, definitely not recommended for urban gardening.
-So don’t go digging up these wild flowers from the side of the road unless you want your whole backyard one big field of this stuff!
+So don’t go digging up these wild flowers from the side of the road unless you want your whole backyard, and your neighbors, one big field of this stuff!